 - Join the Care Army — The Care Army brings Queenslanders together to help older people and people most at-risk.

 - Even something as simple as a daily telephone call can make a huge difference.

 - Use Queensland Health’s Kindness cards.
 Print them out and slip it into your older neighbours letterbox.
 We can all benefit from a little kindness.

-For more information visit the Carers Queensland website.
+For more information about support for carers, visit the Carers Queensland website.

 Can I visit friends and family in residential aged care?

 Some people are not allowed to visit residential aged care facilities.
 Protecting aged care residents provides information on who can or can't visit a residential aged care facility, and the rules you need to follow.
 If you have concerns with the facility’s actions, contact:

 - the Older Persons Advocacy Network on 1800 700 600, or

 - make a complaint to the Aged Care Quality and Safety Commission on 1800 951 822.